kajarenc/backend-take-home/README.md

 ## With vscode

-1. In a command line run `poetry install`
+1. In a command line run `uv pip install -e ".[dev]"`
 2. Open the workspace in vscode
 3. `⇧⌘P` then choose `Python: Select Interpreter`
-4. The interpreter is the virtual env associated with poetry it should be named `baseten-backend-take-home...`.
-   It can be found by looking at the first line of the `poetry install` command you ran earlier or by running `poetry env info`)
+4. Select your Python 3.12 interpreter
 5. Make your changes
 6. Open the run and debug tab `⇧⌘D` and run `Run: Server`